Systemutvikler/esntl-docker-for-asp.net-core-mvc/dotnetcore2.0-migration.md

 #### General changes

 * Replace _netcoreapp1.1_ with _netcoreapp2.0_ when issuing dotnet commands like new and publish.
-Or just drop the _--framework_ option, thereby using version defined in the csproj file.

 #### Minor updates
 * Nuget package Pomelo.EntityFrameworkCore.MySql is prerelease/RTM (chapter 5 and onwards).
 I'm currently using version 2.0.0-rtm-10062.
 You might have to update that one.